SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Rarity, are you alright?"
 Pinkie asked, head tilting slightly.

-Rarity responded, "Yes, just a little nervous darling."
+Rarity responded, "Yes, just a little nervous, darling."

 Pinkie asked, "Why?
 It'll be fine, our friends will be nothing but supportive!"